qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 Does this mean that we should only focus on technical excellence?
 No, although we do see underinvestment in a lot of organizations and although technical excellence is a crucial enabler for getting anything out of the door, we state that you need do take a systemic stance and invest in all part of the software development system.

 In this post we introduce a part of our systemic perspective on software development.
-We will describe a perspective on software development based on different feedback loops that are in play: **software development is an interplay between three feedback loops.
+We will describe a perspective on software development based on different feedback loops that are in play:

+> **Software development is an interplay between three feedback loops.
 All three need love and care.**

 # A systemic perspective: three interdependent feedback loops

 This is a work in progress.
-It is informed by Jason Gormans' talk, as well as the [Agile Fluency® Model](/blog-by-tag#tag-agile-fluency) that we have used to generate conversations with clients.
+It is informed by Jason Gorman's talk, as well as the [Agile Fluency® Model](/blog-by-tag#tag-agile-fluency) that we have used to generate conversations with clients.
 The feedback loops we will describe are close to the three Agile Fluency zones, but we focus more on the effects of feedback and how the loops interact instead of specific capabilities.

 In software development, we see three feedback loops at play.
 These loops are, from inside to outside: